Moshe Mano: Business activities

-When he was in his early thirties, Moshe Mano decided to carry out his father's vision and establish a new maritime company.
-He established Mano Maritime, and the firm subsequently became a subsidiary of the Mano Holdings Group which Mano owns.
+In his early thirties, Moshe Mano decided to carry out his father's vision and establish a new maritime company.
+He established Mano Maritime and subsequently became a subsidiary of the Mano Holdings Group, which Mano owns.
 Over the years, the group has expanded to include additional activities: cargo ships, passenger ships, real estate, hotels in Israel and abroad, technology, communications, etc. The company has a broad network of international relations and cooperates with global maritime companies such as the Japanese transportation company "K" Line and Ocean Network Express (“ONE”).

 Mano Maritime operates a diversified shipping fleet: container ships, bulk carriers, automobile transport, and other cargo vessels.
-In 2009, Mano have commenced managing the Golden Iris cruise ship and soon afterwards began operating leading cruises from and to Israel.
+In 2009, Mano commenced managing the Golden Iris cruise ship and soon afterward began operating leading cruises from and to Israel.

-In 2018 Mano commenced managing the cruise ship Crown Iris.
+In 2018, Mano commenced managing the cruise ship Crown Iris.

-In the real estate field, the company buys and leases commercial buildings, and in 2012 it entered the hotel industry by acquiring hotel properties both locally and internationally.
+In the real estate field, the company buys and leases commercial buildings, and in 2012, it entered the hotel industry by acquiring hotel properties both locally and internationally.

+Four of the company's ships (Royal Iris, Golden Iris, Crown Iris, The Iris) are named after Iris Mano, Moshe Mano's wife.

-For the past few years, Moshe Mano, the Mano Group and Mano Maritime Ltd. have been listed among the top 100 companies on the Israeli market in the Dun & Bradstreet ratings in the service & trade category.
+For the past few years, Moshe Mano, the Mano Group, and Mano Maritime Ltd. have been listed among the top 100 companies on the Israeli market in the Dun & Bradstreet ratings in the service & trade category.

+and listed in the BDI rating in the BdiCode, services, and transportation.